adrianoduque97/Airportaxi/README.md

 # Airportaxi
-Website for mew Airportaxi startup in Quito
+Website for new Airportaxi startup in Quito

 # Used
 - Vanilla Javascript